 She has been teaching full-time in higher education since 2006 and has been a speaker at dozens of professional education conferences.
 She was selected to represent contingent CSU faculty as an ambassador in San Diego, New York, Mexico City, Mexico and Edmonton, Canada.
 In the 2019-2020 school year, she was accepted as a Stanford University Community College EPIC fellow.
 She has served as parliamentarian for the Downtown Elementary Parent Teacher Association (PTA) & is currently an alternate to the BCSD District Advisory Committee (DAC).
 She spent many years as a eucharistic minister and lectern at St. Joseph's Catholic Church.
-She has been part of philanthropy throughout her community and has volunteered with: Kern County Probation, Bakersfield Relay for Life, the Kern Domestic Violence Advisory Committee (DVAC), Extra Life, Good Neighbor Festival and St. Vincent de Paul.
+She has been part of philanthropy throughout her community and has volunteered with: Kern County Probation, Bakersfield Relay for Life, the Kern Domestic Violence Advisory Committee (DVAC), Extra Life, Good Neighbor Festival, MLKcommUnity, Creative Crossing and St. Vincent de Paul.

 Dr. Cruz-Boone served on the statewide Board of Directors of the California Faculty Association from 2012-2017.
 In 2013, she was elected as a delegate to the California Teachers Association general assembly and was elected five more consecutive years and was appointed to the CTA Early Childhood committee.
 In 2016, she was an appointed delegate to both the International Convention for Service Employees International Union (SEIU) and National Education Association (NEA).
-In 2020, she was elected to the California Community College Association board.

 In 2021, Dr. Chris Cruz-Boone was elected as a delegate to the California ADEM for Assembly District 34.
 In 2020, she was elected as Director to Area D to the California Community College Association statewide board.
 In November of 2020, she successfully unseated the incumbent and was elected Trustee of Area 3 Bakersfield City School District.